MATERNAL MENTAL HEALTH INTENSIVE

 - Implement tools to prevent clinician burnout and enhance self-care and connection to meaning in your own life.

-Our experienced, expert teachers are also current clinicians at the Seleni Institute, working with these populations on a daily basis.
+Our experienced, expert instructors are also current clinicians at the Seleni Institute, working with these populations on a daily basis.

 "I've learned a great deal.
 But more than this, I've been deeply moved by the material and feel that I've grown as a human being."